PowerShell/vscode-powershell/docs/encoding.md

 - Configure the text encoding in your source control to match VSCode's.
 - Ensure all your files are checked into source control in the relevant encoding.
 - Be wary of changes to the encoding received through source control.
-  A key sign of this is a diff where nothing seems to have changed (because bytes have but characters have not).
+  A key sign of this is a diff indicating changes but where nothing seems to have changed (because bytes have but characters have not).

 ### Collaborators' environments